JohnDevitt/StarWarsApp/README.md

 How to run the application

+### Build the app

+`yarn && yarn generate # First, build the GraphQL stuff`

+### Run on an emulator

-    yarn && yarn generate # First, build the graphql stuff yarn run ios # Next, run the application on a device yarn run android # Android works too, make sure a emulator is up and running first though.
+`yarn run ios # Next, run the application on a device`

+`yarn run android # Android works too, make sure a emulator is up and running first though.`

 # Is this application "production ready"?

 It is not!
-A lot more work could go into this in order to get it ready for the general public.
-Amoung other thigs, I would want the following before going live:
+A lot more work could go into this to get it ready for the general public.
+Among other things, I would want the following before going live:

 - A CI pipeline
 - Internationalisation